 Within 30 days of receiving your ICP license, you must file with the Public Security Bureau.
 It is a security and criminal background check to confirm you have not committed illegal or unlawful acts.
 It is an online process you can do on the National Public Security Bureau of China’s Internet Security Administration Service Platform.

-You will receive a confirmation SMS and email after completion of the registration process.
+You will receive a confirmation SMS and email after the completion of the registration process.
 However, you should note this platform requires all its submissions in Mandarin.

 You can display the PSB Filing Number alongside the ICP Filing Number on your website’s footer.